Commander David Perry McCampbell

 U. S. Navy, Fighter Pilot

-Born in Bessemer, Alabama, and raised in West Palm Beach, Florida.
+David Perry McCampbell was born in Bessemer, Alabama, and raised in West Palm Beach, Florida.
 He attended Staunton Military Academy and one year at the Georgia School of Technology before his appointment to the United States Naval Academy (USNA) during 1929, where he graduated with the class of 1933 with a degree in marine engineering.

 Next, assigned to USS Wasp (CV-7) as a Landing Signal Officer (LSO) until the sunk southeast of Guadalcanal on September 15, 1942.
 Afterwards, he returned to the United States and was promoted to Lieutenant Commander then stationed at NAS Melbourne as an LSO instructor until August 1943.